-Score 2 1 0 Conventions The response demonstrates an adequate command of conventions: • adequate use of correct sentence formation, punctuation, capitalization, grammar usage, and spelling The response demonstrates a partial command of conventions: Imited use of correct sentence formation, punctuation, capitalization, grammar usage, and spelling The response demonstrates little or no command of conventions: infrequent use of correct sentence formation, punctuation, capitalization, grammar usage, and spelling

-NS Unintelligible, in a language other than English, off-topic, copied text.
+Score 2 1 0 Conventions The response demonstrates a command of conventions: adequate use of correct sentence formation, punctuation, capitalization, grammar usage, and spelling The response demonstrates partial command of conventions: limited use of correct sentence formation, punctuation, capitalization, grammar usage, and spelling The response demonstrates little or no command of conventions: • infrequent use of correct sentence formation, punctuation, capitalization, grammar usage, and spelling NS NS Unintelligible, in a language other than English, off-topic, insufficient evidence (incomplete) or copied text.
 (Off-purpose writing will still receive a score in Conventions.)

-^{}Elaborative techniques may include the use of personal experiences that support the controlling idea.
+Elaborative techniques may include the use of personal experiences that support the controlling idea.